mapbox/mapbox-gl-boundaries/README.md

 In your `<script>` add this line after initializing your `map`:
 ```
-nmapboxgl.removeDispute(map, 'IN');; // Remove the disputed boundaries for India
+nmapboxgl.removeDispute(map, 'IN'); // Remove the disputed boundaries for India
 ```

 ### Features